-Right away, eharmony makes it clear it’s for people looking for long-term, meaningful connections.
+Right away, eHarmony makes it clear it’s an online dating site for people looking for long-term, meaningful connections.
 The website interface looks modern and is intuitive to use.
 The signup process takes roughly 20 minutes – more than double the typical dating service – so it’s very thorough.

 A compatibility quiz asks you to rate on a scale how well certain words describe you, like “warm,” “sensual” or “stylish.”
 It asks more in-depth questions as well including whether you stand up for yourself, whether you can put yourself in someone else’s shoes or whether you take conversations to the next level.
 While contemplating these things can be an odd experience, it’s absolutely necessary to be honest if you want to find someone you’re truly compatible with, not just someone you wish you were compatible with.
 Much like Elite Singles, eharmony asks how often in the last month you’ve felt specific emotions: happiness, sadness, hopeful, fearful, etc.